panzerdp/dmitripavlutin.com/posts/064-template-strings/index.md

 In JavaScript, there are 3 ways to create string literals.

-First, which I prefer for plain strings, is to wrap the string into a pair of single quotes `'`:
+The first, which I prefer for plain strings, is to wrap the string into a pair of single quotes `'`:

 ```javascript
 const message = 'Hello, World!';